 The teams participated in a kickoff meeting in Birmingham, AL on February 8-9, 2017.
 They will meet monthly via learning webinars to share progress and engage with expert speakers on topics related to their collaborative goals.
 An online Community of Practice has been developed for teams to connect with each other and with other teams, to update action plans, and to share resources.
 The teams also will have access to one-on-one Technical Assistance sessions with the National Center for Cultural Competence.

-Diversity in MCH Training: A Peer Learning Collaborative is an intensive collaborative peer learning process in which a small number of highly motivated grantees are provided a structured and safe environment to address challenges to racial and ethnic diversity within their training program through learning opportunities, technical assistance, and collaboration with peers.
-The Collaborative is sponsored by the Maternal and Child Health Bureau Training Branch and will be facilitated by the MCH Training and Research Resource Center in partnership with the National Center for Cultural Competence.
+In 2009-2011, DMCHWD supported two cohorts of the Diversity in MCH Training: A Peer Learning Collaborative.
+The Collaborative was an intensive collaborative peer learning process in which a small number of highly motivated grantees were provided a structured and safe environment to address challenges to racial and ethnic diversity within their training program through learning opportunities, technical assistance, and collaboration with peers.
+The Collaborative was sponsored by the Maternal and Child Health Bureau and facilitated by the MCH Training and Research Resource Center in partnership with the National Center for Cultural Competence.

 Five teams participated in the 2009-2010 Collaborative: